MileHacker Logo

 Seasonal Travel Demand

-High Season typically falls in April-May and September-October.
-These months boast pleasant weather, making them ideal for outdoor activities and sightseeing.
-Chinese national holidays, like Golden Week (early October) and Chinese New Year (late January/February), also correspond to high demand periods.
+High Season typically falls during The month of april-May and September-October.
+These months boast pleasant weather, which makes them ideal for outdoor activities and seeing the sights.
+Chinese national holidays, like Golden Week (early October) and Mandarin New Year (late January/February), also correspond to high demand periods.

 Shoulder and Low Season